JMC908/rockpaperscissor/README.md

-# rockpaperscissor
+# Rock–paper–scissors

-simple python code of rock paper scissors can be understand by beginners
+This repository contains simple python code of rock-paper-scissors which could be easily understood by beginners.